Arthur-Fernandes-Barros/estudos_python/README.md

 * A simple function calculator using a simple outuput
 * A Script function studie using vectors and stock analisys
 * A Script of a drive thru ordering
+* A Script using classes of a Bank Account